Ricci-Positive Metrics on Connected Sums of Projective Spaces: Construction of the Core

-We have, thus far, omitted $\mathbf{R}P^n$ from discussion.
-Since $\mathbf{R}P^n$ also admits a tautological bundle, one may equally well define a doubly warped Riemannian submersion metrics on $\mathbf{R}P^n$ as in Section \ref{projectivespace}.
+We have, thus far, omitted $\RP^n$ from discussion.
+Since $\RP^n$ also admits a tautological bundle, one may equally well define a doubly warped Riemannian submersion metrics on $\RP^n$ as in Section \ref{projectivespace}.
 But because the fibers of the real Hopf fibration are $S^0$, the metric reduces to a warped product metric.
 In particular, instead of equation (\ref{DRT}), such a metric has

-Thus $h(t)$ must be concave for Ricci curvature to be positive.
-But in order for $\tilde{g}$ to be smooth, $h'(0)=0$ by Proposition \ref{mainexample}, and in order for the boundary to be convex $h'(t_1)>0$ by Lemma \ref{normal}.
+Thus $h(t)$ must be concave down for Ricci curvature to be positive.
+But in order for $\tilde{g}$ to be smooth, $h'(0)=0$ by Proposition \ref{mainexample}, and in order for the boundary to be convex $h'(t_1)>0$ by Lemma \ref{2warpedsecond}.
 There is no smooth function with $h'(0)=0$, $h''(t)<0$, and $h'(t_1)>0$ for $0<t_1$.
-Thus it is not possible to prove Theorem \ref{A} for $\mathbf{R}P^n$ using doubly warped Riemannian submersion metrics.
+Thus it is not possible to prove Theorem \ref{A} for $\RP^n$ using doubly warped Riemannian submersion metrics.
+We will see in Section \ref{lens} that there does not exist any core metrics for $\RP^n$.